Severity

 The recall

-issued this moderate-severity CPSC recall — The carabiner's gate automatic closing system can malfunction, posing a risk of serious injury or death to th….
+issued this CPSC recall-The carabiner's gate automatic closing system can malfunction, posing a risk of serious injury or death to th….

 Sourced from official CPSC enforcement records.
 Verify recall #22072 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #22072) was formally reported on February 9, 2022.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 230 (In addition, about 22 were sold in Canada).

 The documented reason for this recall is: The carabiner's gate automatic closing system can malfunction, posing a risk of serious injury or death to the user.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately stop using the recalled lanyards and contact Petzl for a full refund, including shipping.
 Consumers will be provided a postage-paid label to return their recalled lanyard. - consumers holding this product should act on that instruction rather than relying on general guidance.